-Notes to the Consolidated Financial Statements for the Year Ended December 31, 2015 (Continued) (in millions of Russian rubles, unless otherwise indicated)
+Notes to the Consolidated Financial Statements for the Year Ended December 31, 2016 (Continued)

 Group's liquidity management procedures cover various forms of liquidity risk:

 - operating liquidity risk arising from the inability to timely meet its current obligations due to the existing structure of current cash credits and debits (operating analysis and control of liquidity); - risk of mismatch between the amounts and dates of repayment of claims and obligations analysis and assessment of prospective liquidity (GAP analysis); - risk of unforeseen claims on liquidity, i.e. the consequences of the risk that unforeseen future events may claim more resources than allocated for this purpose (stress testing).